About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Beltless Design2

-Unique Fabric Choices and Tailoring Combinations Exclusive to Bespoke
+Unique Fabric Choices and Tailoring Combinations Exclusive to Made-to-Order

-On the other hand, crafting it in earthy tones like camel or brown adds warmth and vivacity, a look that is equally captivating.
-Moreover, it's recommended to experiment with not just traditional coat fabrics but also jacket or suit materials, giving it the light and playful feel of a 'Spolverino'.
-The Chesterfield coat's allure lies in its versatility and how its character can be molded based on the combination of fabric and tailoring.
+On the other hand, making it in earthy colors such as camel or brown gives the coat warmth and a lively character, which can be equally attractive.
+I also recommend trying not only traditional coat fabrics, but also jacket or suit fabrics, to create a lighter and more relaxed Spolverino-like feel.
+The appeal of the Chesterfield Coat lies in its versatility and in how its character can change depending on the fabric and tailoring details.

 Chesterfield Coat Order Examples